-Tip #10 Use Low power Mode with iOS 10
+Tip #10 Use Low Power Mode with iOS 11 & 10!

-This is one of the most important battery optimization feature that was introduced in iOS 9.X.
+Low Power Mode is one of the most significant battery optimization feature introduced in iOS 9.
 You should take advantage of this setting to get more juice for your iPhone.
 Tap on Settings > Battery > Low Power Mode ON

 When activated, battery draining background activities are disabled automatically by iOS to save you hours of battery.

-Tip # 11 Minimize Auto Lock Time
+Tip # 11 Minimize Auto-Lock Time

-If you are not a big fan of Spotlight Search recommendations or use it minimally, you can turn off the settings where Spotlight searches in Apps.
+If you are not a big fan of Siri Suggestions or Spotlight Search recommendations or use it minimally, you can turn off the settings where Spotlight searches in Apps.
 In order to do this, tap on Settings > Siri & Search (for iOS 10: Settings > General > Spotlight Search.)
 Disable Suggestions in Search and Suggestions in Look Up.
 Then scroll down and tap every App listed in the section and Turn OFF the Search & Siri Suggestions.

-Tip #13 Optimize iMessage Media options in iOS 10
+Tip #13 Optimize iMessage Media

 Tip #15 Reset RAM on iDevice